2009 Kobalt Tools 500: Race

 Live television coverage of the event, the 100th in NASCAR Cup Series competition at Atlanta Motor Speedway, commenced in the United States on Fox at 1:30 p.m.
 Eastern Standard Time (UTC−04:00).
 Around the start of the race, weather conditions were clear and warm with the air temperature at 73.3 F. Lead pastor Chris Patton of Southside Church in Peachtree City, Georgia began pre-race ceremonies with an invocation.
 Country music artist and songwriter Richie McDonald performed the national anthem, and the command for drivers to start their engines was given by Kelly Brown, vice president of merchandising for Lowe's.
 During the pace laps, Ragan dropped to the rear of the field because of an engine change.
 Poor track grip caused drivers to battle for control of their cars during the event.

 The race commenced at 2:18 local time.
 Martin maintained the first position on the entry to turn one.
 The first caution was waved on the next lap as Reed Sorenson made contact with the wall lining the track at turn one after a car component failure.
 He drove to his garage for repairs.
 Martin held the lead at the lap six restart, followed by Kurt Busch and McMurray.
 On the following lap, Kurt Busch passed below Martin to take the lead.
-Labonte triggered the second caution five laps later, when he spun entering turn three, but avoided damage to his car.
+Bobby Labonte triggered the second caution five laps later, when he spun in turn 4, but avoided damage to his car.
 During the caution, some drivers including Kurt Busch, made pit stops for tires and car adjustments.
 Nemechek led for one lap before making his pit stop on the 14th lap.
 Ryan Newman then took the lead, and held it at the restart on lap 16.
 Kurt Busch overtook Martin for second place on the next lap.
-On the 18th lap, Kurt Busch steered right to the outside lane and passed Newman to reclaim the first position.
+On the 17th lap, Kurt Busch steered right to the outside lane and passed Newman to reclaim the first position.
 Hamlin got ahead of Newman for second two laps later.
 Martin attempted to do the same for third, but he was unsuccessful.
 After starting 16th, Jeff Gordon advanced to ninth by the 23rd lap.
 Similarly, Edwards was in seventh by lap 31 after beginning from 29th place.
 Eight laps later, Dale Earnhardt Jr. lost tenth to Kyle Busch.